There are two types of people: People who think Pilates is easy, and people who have actually done Pilates.

-Regardless of who you are or what your current exercise program looks like, incorporating Pilates into your exercise schedule can offer health and fitness benefits to you, especially in conjunction with a variety of other workout styles in Chris Hemsworth’s Centr app.
+Regardless of who you are or what your current exercise program looks like, incorporating Pilates into your schedule can offer big health and fitness benefits.
+Here are five of the biggest benefits of Pilates, for everyone.

 Practicing movement in a way that is in alignment with body mechanics translates to a reduced injury risk when playing sports, performing other exercises, or completing day-to-day tasks like carrying shopping or uncooperative children.

-In the modern world, there isn’t often opportunity to take a breath and focus inward.
+How often do you take time to breathe and focus inward?
 Pilates forces you to do exactly that.
 Breathing is incorporated into each exercise as a way to facilitate muscular relaxation or activation.
-Additionally, performing each exercise correctly requires your full attention, which means you can’t be checking your emails or scrolling social media at the same time!
+While it’s a challenging workout, it’s not fast and furious like a HIIT session, and movements are often held or performed in a fluid motion.
+Additionally, performing each exercise correctly with good form requires your full attention, which means you can’t be checking your emails or scrolling social media at the same time!

-It’s common knowledge that the glutes are the biggest muscles in the body, but for many people they are underactive.
-Pilates teaches people to fire these muscles up, enabling them to burn more energy in each and every workout and accelerate their fat-burning goals.
-Also, by promoting good posture, Pilates enables people to project confidence, and confidence is attractive.
+Core strength is a big focus of Pilates, but it’s not the only one.
+It’s common knowledge that the glutes are the biggest muscle group in the body, but for many people these muscles are underactive.
+And nobody wants a lazy butt.
+Pilates teaches you to activate and work the glute muscles, which enables you to burn more energy in each and every workout and accelerate your fat-burning goals.

 As a professional ballet dancer, Sylvia relied on Pilates to maintain her body.
 Now she’s an accredited Pilates teacher, Level 4 member of Pilates Alliance Australasia and co-founder of Vie Pilates on the Gold Coast.
 Renowned for bringing the burn, Sylvia’s Pilates workouts boost mobility and strengthen mind-body connection to help you take your fitness to the next level.